Integrating the Wigner Distribution on subsets of the phase space, a Survey: Conics with eccentricity smaller than 1

 \end{theorem} Note that an interesting consequence of this theorem is that, considering a general ellipsoid in $\RZ$ (with center of gravity at $0$),

 where $q$ is a positive definite quadratic form, we are able to find symplectic coordinates such that $q$ is given by \eqref{ellipse}.
 Note however that no further simplification is possible and that the $\mu_{j}$ are symplectic invariants of $\mathbb E$.
-In particular the volume of $\mathbb E$ is given by
+Note that the volume of $\mathbb E$ is given by